 Please note: The Cedar & Vernon Co MO

-Genealogical Society has changed its meeting date to the third
+Genealogical Society meets on the third

 BOOKS FOR SALE by the local genealogical society.